 c.
 Don’t let your ducks live like pigs

 Don’t let your ducks turn their living area into a muddy, poopy pigpen which can make bumblefoot all the more likely.

 If you have a duck run where your flock spends their days, consider doing something akin to the deep litter method there as well.
 Use pine or aspen shavings that are soft, pliable, and easy on duck flippers.

-However, wood chips can be rough with sharp pointy edges that abrade duck flippers.
+However, even the triple ground wood chips we use can be rough, with sharp pointy edges that abrade duck flippers.
 This means we have to be aggressive in utilizing prevention measure #4 below…

 4. Regularly inspect your ducks’ flippers and treat cuts immediately.

 Do you see a cut, scrape, or other injury on one of your duck’s flippers?
 Immediately clean the injury with soap and water, then apply Vetericyn spray to it.